Spring is here with my spring flower home tour. Also, see how I created this french bottle drying rack (or mug holder) floral centrepiece.

 I had a French vintage spring tour last week and before that a spring kitchen tour.
 With all the tours and projects I’ve been making, I have had a lot of flowers in the house for photo shoots so today is a round-up of all the gorgeous flowers that have been shot around my house.

 If you’re a French vintage loving girl like myself, you might have one of these French bottle drying racks in your home.
-They are used now as a cup rack.
+There are many reproductions sold in stores now as mug holders.

-I’ll show you to make your own floral centrepiece from one.
+I’ll show you how to make your own floral centrepiece using a mug holder.
 It’s such an easy way to make a floral centrepiece for your dining table for Easter, a birthday party or on your kitchen counter.

 These fragrant hyacinths are a beautiful way to bring spring into your home.
 The smell is just delicious.